May 25, 2025 plants not to plant with salvia

 Why it doesn’t work:

-- pH requirements are different enough to cause problems
+• pH requirements are different enough to cause some problems

 Great Plants to Grow With Salvia

-After a lot of failures these are a few combinations that work well:
+After a lot of things not working out these are a few combinations that work well:

-- Ornamental Grasses – Fountain grass and salvias make great contrasts with each other and share similar needs when it comes to water
+• Ornamental Grasses – Fountain grass and salvias are great because of the contrast they have with each other and they share the same sort of needs when it comes to water

-- Sedum – Both are drought tolerant and complement one another nicely
+• Sedum – Both are able to go without much water and complement each another nicely

-- Russian Sage – Another Mediterranean plant that shares salvias’ love of sun and good drainage
+• Russian Sage – Another Mediterranean plant that shares salvias’ liking a lot of sun and good drainage

 Tips for Successful Companion Planting

-- Match watering needs first – This is more important than color combinations.
-If the plants need different moisture levels then separate them completely.
+1. Match watering needs first – This is more important than color combinations.
+If the plants need different amounts of water then keep them apart.

-- Consider mature sizes – Salvias can get surprisingly large and bushy.
-Give them room or they’ll overwhelm anything that’s smaller than them.
+2. Consider mature sizes – Salvias can get bigger than you’d think and very bushy.
+Give them room or they’ll take over anything that’s smaller than them.

-- Think about timing – Some plants can share space as long as their peak growing seasons don’t overlap.
+3. Think about timing – Some plants can share space as long as their growing seasons don’t overlap.

-- Group by maintenance needs – Plants that need similar fertilizing, pruning, care timings etc. work better together.
+6. Group by maintenance – Plants that need similar fertilizing, pruning, care etc. work better together.

 Final Thoughts

 Just start with plants that have similar basic needs.
-Things like the amount of sun exposure, water requirements, soil preferences and And then tweak it from there.
+Things like the amount of sun and water they need, what soil they likE etc. and then tweak it from there.

-Salvias will give you months of wonderful blooms when they’re happy with their neighbors and it’s worth it when they do.
+Salvias will give you months of wonderful flowers when they’re happy with their neighbors and it’s worth it when they do.